mongodb/docs/source/includes/list-table-cluster-options.rst

    * - :guilabel:`Do you want a sharded cluster?`

-     - :term:`Sharded clusters <sharded cluster>` support horizontal scaling.
+     - :term:`Sharded clusters <sharded cluster>` support horizontal scaling and consists of shards, :ref:`config servers
+       <sharding-config-server>` and router programs.

-       Each shard in the sharded cluster is a replica set, consisting of the number of members specified by the replication factor.
+       - |service| deploys each shard as a replica set, consisting of the number of members specified by the replication factor.

-       |service| runs the :ref:`config servers
+       - |service| deploys the :ref:`config servers
          <sharding-config-server>` as a three-member replica set.

+       - |service| deploys six routers (:program:`mongos` programs) for a sharded cluster. |service| runs the routers on the shard servers.

        For more information on sharded clusters, see :manual:`Sharding
        </sharding>` in the MongoDB manual.